Lagrange spectrum of a circle over the Eisensteinian field: Introduction

 The approximation constant $\delta(P)$ is thought to measure the approximability of $P$; this means that the smaller $\delta(P)$ is the better $P$ is approximated by points in $\ZZZ$.
-In particular, $P$ is said to be \emph{badly approximable} if $\delta(P)>0.$ There is a notion of an \emph{optimal} Dirichlet function, which is equivalent to the existence of badly approximable points under some technical conditions.
+In particular, $P$ is said to be \emph{badly approximable} if $\delta(P)>0$.
+There is a notion of an \emph{optimal} Dirichlet function, which is equivalent to the existence of badly approximable points under some technical conditions.
 We refer the reader to \cite{FSU14} for more in-depth discussion on this.
 In our paper, we will simply pick a function $\psi$ which is known to be an optimal Dirichlet function (thus guaranteeing that badly approximable points exist), and we study the resulting approximation constants.
 For instance, if $\XXX = \mathbb{R}^n$ and $\ZZZ = \mathbb{Q}^n$ (with the distance in $\XXX$ being given by the supremum norm and $\Ht(\mathbf{p}/q) = q$ with primitive $\mathbf{p}\in \mathbb{Z}^n$ and $q>0$), it is well-known that the function $\psi: H \mapsto H^{-(1 + \frac1n)}$ is an optimal Dirichlet function.
+In addition to the approximation constant $\delta(P)$, we define the \emph{Lagrange number} $L(P)$ of $P \in \XXX- \ZZZ$ to be